zzzhehao/zzzhehao.github.io/comments/website-construction.md

     <div class="background-container"; style="background-image: url('corrected/image.jpg');"></div>
     ```

 - I ran into the same problem when I try to apply footer.html to files at different level, then I realize this must not be legitimate.
 I did some searching and it turns out it's a common knowledge in front-end developing that `/` directly uses the project root.
-So just put following in `_quarto.yml` and then use absolute path in html.
+So just put following in `_quarto.yml` and then use absolute path in html (but not in yaml, there you still need to define the relative path)

     ```yaml
     project: